 Further information may be requested

 The LCDC reserves the right to request further information from you in order to assess your application if so required.

 The information provided on the form will be utilised for the purposes of evaluating and administering the grant process, and to facilities audits and any site visits.
 When evaluating the applications received the LCDC may seek advice and consult with other agencies, and may disclose information on projects under consideration to those experts and agencies.

 9. How to Apply

 The application form is detailed and is designed to ensure that it has the necessary information to evaluate each proposal accurately and fairly.
-Please ensure that you complete the 2020 application form in full and that any documentation in support of your application is submitted with your application.
+Please ensure that you complete this application form in full and that any documentation in support of your application is submitted with your application.

-Only projects that meet the criteria outlined above will be considered eligible.
+Only applications that meet the criteria outlined above will be considered eligible.

 PLEASE NOTE THAT INCOMPLETE APPLICATIONS OR LATE APPLICATIONS WILL NOT BE CONSIDERED.

 Submission of false or misleading information at any stage is treated very seriously.
 Any organisation that does not comply with the terms and conditions of the Programme may be subject to inspection, have their grant withdrawn, be required to repay all or part of a grant and/or be barred from making applications for a period of time.
 All serious breaches of the terms and conditions of the Programme will be notified to An Garda Síochána.